 Section 1 — Membership: The Black Parallel School Board Executive Council will consist of African-descended persons who has attended the Sacramento Black Parallel School Board meetings.

-Section 2 — Terms: All council members shall serve two-year terms, but are eligible
+Section 3 — Terms: All council members shall serve two-year terms, but are eligible for re-election.

 The chair shall convene regularly scheduled board meetings, shall preside or arrange for other members of the Executive Council to preside at each board meeting.
 The chair will serve for one quarter and rotate among the executive council members.